stevencpp/dox/import_private.md

     B1 b1; // same
     void foo(B1 *) {} // same
     A2 * a2; // same - also defined in A
+    A4 * a4; // error - not exported by A4

     // the following are ok in both cases
     A1 * a1; // ok - this was forward declared in the using module block